TeamWork28/TeamWork28/README.md

 - 📫 How to reach me: hpshravan21@gmail.com
 - 🌍 Based in: **Bengaluru, India**
 - 💬 Pronouns: **He/Him**
 - 💡 Motto: *"Stay motivated.
-When your time comes be ready to play."*
+Your time comes very soon be ready to play."*

 ---